 Snow, beauty spot, wonderful Jasper at the best value.
-Two ski week packages to choose from - one in January and one in February
+One week package available in February.

 Situated in Alberta's Jasper National Park, only 20 minutes from the authentic mountain town of Jasper, Marmot Basin offers 3,000 vertical feet of skiing and snowboarding spread over 1,675 acres of diverse terrain suitable for all abilities.
 The mountain offers an ample mix of beginner, intermediate, and expert terrain for groups of mixed ability levels.

 At Marmot Basin, you will find everything from long, perfectly groomed novice trails to high alpine bowls and steep chutes filled with dry, powder.
 The resort includes three terrain parks with a variety of features, including boxes, rails, jibs, and jumps.
 Marmot Basin is also one of the least crowded ski areas of its kind on North America, so there's no waiting in lift lines.

 Marmot Basin is a great destination for spring skiing, offering a long season from mid-November to early May.
 The nearby town of Jasper and the vistas of Jasper National Park offer an array of off the slope activities to visitors, including hiking, rafting, and more.